 Get clear on what matters now

 Once you’ve tended to your difficult emotions and physical distress, you may be in a better frame of mind to ask “What matters most to me now?”
 When exploring how you want to spend your life now, the answer may be your best guide to how to live, which treatments to use, and perhaps equally important which treatments to stop.
-This exploration is actually one of the 7 Healing Practices and a good place to start in caring for yourself.
+This exploration is actually one of the 7 Lifestyle Practices and a good place to start in caring for yourself.

 Learn about your choices